PseudoPau/ThesisLog/Writing/Operational Manual.md

 # Title #
 **/By the eye of the Cloud/**
 - A Fictional Auction
+*“Have no fear of perfection—you’ll never reach it.”*–Salvador Dali

 ### Quotes ###

- **“Have no fear of perfection—you’ll never reach it.” –Salvador Dali** **“Get rid of everything that is not essential to making a point.” –Christoph Niemann**
+*"One eye sees, the other feels."*-Paul Klee

+*In the final analysis, a drawing simply is no longer a drawing, no matter how self-sufficient its execution may be.
+It is a symbol, and the more profoundly the imaginary lines of projection meet higher dimensions, the better.*-Paul Klee

 ## Project Narrative ##